ATS receives NTIA grant award notification for 59 member communities. Read more here.

 • It uses Tribal wireless 2.5 GHz spectrum, and satisfies FCC buildout requirements to retain it

-• It is the only design capable to provide broadband AND cell phone service over the spectrum—true mobility and e911
+• It is the only design capable of providing broadband AND cell phone service over the spectrum—true mobility and e911

 • It will connect to any middle mile that is available including satellite and/or fiber when ready